DataONEorg/d1_python/d1_mn_generic/doc/source/profiling.rst

 SQL query profiling
 -------------------

-All REST calls accept a :term:`vendor specific extension` called ``VENDOR_PROFILE_SQL``.
+All REST calls accept a :term:`vendor specific extensions` called ``VENDOR_PROFILE_SQL``.
 When this parameter is provided, the normal output from the call is suppressed and a text document containing SQL query profiling information is returned instead.
 The document lists all the SQL queries that